NBA Rumors: Charlotte Hornets Looking To Add Another Scorer To Complement Kemba Walker

 Another problem for the Hornets has been getting off to slow starts.
 Charlotte has trailed in 23 of the 42 games after the first quarter.
 The Hornets have scored only 30 points in the opening quarter in two of their last 11 contests.

-A major reason, as Sorenson pointed out, for the Hornets struggles on the offensive end is that they don’t have a go to scorer other than Walker.
-A Hornets’ player has scored the most points in the game just 17 times with Walker doing it 15 times, Batum is the only other Hornet to do so (twice).
+A major reason, as Sorenson pointed out, for the Hornets struggles on the offensive end is that they don’t have a go-to scorer other than Walker.
+A Hornets’ player has scored the most points in the game just 17 times, with Walker doing it 15 times; Batum is the only other Hornet to do so (twice).
 Charlotte is 16th in the league in scoring, producing 105.0 points a game.

 Walker is averaging a career-best 23.0 points to go along with 5.3 assists and 4.2 rebounds.
 He is also shooting a career-high 46.2 percent from the field and 41.5 percent from beyond the arc while making 2.8 triples — both career bests.

 Walker has led the team in scoring a total of 30 times, including seven of the past 10 times.
-The problem has been Walker has not moved the ball as well recently as had five assists or less in eight of the time games and has shot less than 45 percent in five of those contests.
+The problem is that Walker has not moved the ball as well recently and has had five assists or less in eight of the time games and has shot less than 45 percent in five of those contests.
 Charlotte is 9-6 when Walker doles out six or more assists a game and 10-9 when he shoots over 45 percent from the floor.

 Batum, who has missed two games during the recent 10 games stretch, has stepped up his scoring this month but has struggled with his shooting.
-The 28-year-old has scored in double-figures in four of his last six appearances, but is shooting just 36.6 percent from the field and 18.7 percent from beyond the arc in January.
-Batum has led the team in scoring seven times this season, and is averaging a career-best 15.0 points a contest.
+The 28-year-old has scored in double-figures in four of his last six appearances but is shooting just 36.6 percent from the field and 18.7 percent from beyond the arc in January.
+Batum has led the team in scoring seven times this season and is averaging a career-best 15.0 points a contest.

-Batum is a versatile wing who can rebound, defend and pass.
+Batum is a versatile wing who can rebound, defend, and pass.
 However, his efficiency over the last three years has been below his career averages.
 Batum, who has recorded 11 double-doubles, is shooting 39.8 percent from the field and 32.0 percent on three-point attempts for the season.
 He has a scoring efficiency of 1.201 and a shooting efficiency of 46.1.

-Marvin Williams, Cody Zeller, Kaminsky and Belinelli also average double-figures.
+Marvin Williams, Cody Zeller, Kaminsky, and Belinelli also average double figures.
 None of those four can create their own shot, however.
 Plus, Zeller and Hibbert are the only two players shooting above 50 percent from the floor.

 Charlotte has a lot to prove when they continue their five-game homestand on Friday.
 The Hornets host the Toronto Raptors on Friday and then the Brooklyn Nets on Saturday.
 The Hornets are 13-7 at home and 7-7 in back-to-back games.
 They conclude the homestand with games on Monday against Washington and Wednesday against Golden State.